What is a machine learning data catalog (MLDC)?

 The consequences of using traditional data catalogs

-Legacy data catalogs require extensive manual intervention, leading to:
+Legacy data catalogs require extensive manual intervention, leading

 - Endless delays in projects